Ali Jayden Doyle: Couple deny involvement in toddler's death

 - Published

-The mother and stepfather of a two-year-old girl in Dungannon have both denied involvement in her death.
+The mother and stepfather of a two-year-old girl have denied involvement in her death in County Tyrone.

-Ali Jayden Doyle died in hospital after she sustained head injuries at a house in the Park Avenue area in August 2021.
+Ali Jayden Doyle died in hospital after sustaining head injuries at a house on Park Avenue in Dungannon in 2021.

-Darren John Armstrong, 34, with an address given at HMP Maghaberry, pleaded not guilty plea to the charge of murder at Belfast Crown Court.
+Darren John Armstrong, 34, whose address was given as Maghaberry Prison, pleaded not guilty plea to the charge of murder at Belfast Crown Court.

-Jade Dempsey, 26, with an address at Lodge Road in Coleraine, also appeared in court via video link on Friday.
+Jade Dempsey, 26, with an address at Lodge Road in Coleraine, also appeared in court by video link on Friday.

-She denied causing the death of a child and a charge of wilfully neglecting and exposing a child in a manner likely to cause unnecessary suffering or injury to health.
+She denied causing the death of a child and a charge of wilfully neglecting and exposing a child in a manner likely to cause unnecessary suffering or injury.

 Unconscious child

-A previous court was told that emergency services were called to the house to tend to an unconscious child.
+A previous court hearing was told that emergency services were called to the house to tend to an unconscious child in August 2021.

-Ali Jayden Doyle was rushed to Royal Victoria Hospital in Belfast and died later that day.
+Ali Jayden Doyle was taken to the Royal Victoria Hospital in Belfast and died later that day.

-Darren Armstrong had told doctor's that Ali's younger brother, a one-year-old, had hit her on the head with a toy and that she had fallen against a fireplace and hit her head.
+Mr Armstrong had told doctors that Ali's younger brother, a one-year-old, had hit her on the head with a toy and she had fallen against a fireplace.

 A barrister representing Mr Armstrong said reports were being sought and "steps have already been taken in relation to the medical evidence".

-Ms Dempsey's barrister, Gavan Duffy KC, said he was not taking any issue with the medical evidence but that other reports may be sought as the case progresses.
+Ms Dempsey's barrister said he was not taking any issue with the medical evidence but that other reports may be sought as the case progresses.

-No trial date was set by the judge and he said he would review the case at in September.
+No trial date was set by the judge and he said he would review the case in September.